gordoncheme/powerbi/twbparse/py/py_twbparser.md

 You should now have:

 ```
+parsed_workbook.json
-parsed_workbook.json  NOTE: json is no longer created as an intermediate step
+   NOTE: json is no longer created as an intermediate step between code runs
 parsed_workbook.xlsx
 ```